andrewpalma/100-days-of-code/log.md

 Today’s Progress: Worked on figuring out how to link nested html pages and images together in file system.

-Thoughts: A good conceptual exercise as I think most websites will use a similar method or structure with how they link their pages and resources
+Thoughts: This was my first time doing this and it was a good conceptual exercise because I think most websites will use a similar structure in how they link pages and resources.
 Link to work: [Coding day 10](https://github.com/andrewpalma/100-days-of-code/tree/master/Days/Day10)